mpv-player/mpv.io/source/guides/getting-started.rst

 Installation
 ============

-mpv is packaged on package managers in several GNU/Linux distributions and binaries are available on Windows and OS X. mpv can also be compiled from source on most UNIX systems: it is reported to work on BSDs (FreeBSD, OpenBSD and NetBSD) and Solaris.
+mpv is packaged on package managers in several Linux distributions and binaries are available on Windows and OS X. mpv can also be compiled from source on most UNIX systems: it is reported to work on BSDs (FreeBSD, OpenBSD and NetBSD) and Solaris.